lczech/gappa/doc/md/lwr.md

 ![Example of the LWR histograms for the first three most likely LWRs.](https://github.com/lczech/gappa/blob/master/doc/png/lwr_histogram.png?raw=true)

-The histogram shows the percentage of the first, second, and third most likely placement The x-axis are likelihood weight ratios (always in the range 0.0 to 1.0), the y-axis shows how many of the query sequences have their first, second and third most likely placement at that LWR value.
+The histogram shows the percentage of the first, second, and third most likely placement.
+The x-axis are likelihood weight ratios (always in the range 0.0 to 1.0), the y-axis shows how many of the query sequences have their first, second and third most likely placement at that LWR value.
-For example, the highest bin indicates that almost 50% of the query sequences have a first (most likely) placement position at or above 0.96.
+For example, the highest bin indicates that almost 50% of the query sequences have a first (most likely) placement position at or above an LWR of 0.96.
 That is, these placements have a high LWR and are hence placed with high certainty at their respective branches.

 Note that the second most likely placement can never have a probability of more than 50% (otherwise, it would be the most likely one), the third most likely not more than 33%, and so forth.